Skip to content

 anchorstring | HTMLElementundefinedLinks navigation to another element.
 When the anchor element is focused, this component’s actions will execute.
 Can be a CSS selector or HTMLElement.

 The Column components define the width of their content within a Row.
-The predefined components (Column1 to Column12) correspond to fractions of the row’s total width.
+The predefined components (Column.One to Column.Twelve) correspond to fractions of the row’s total width.
 For example:

 import Row from '@components/Layout/Row/Row';